astropy/astropy-APEs/APE6.rst

 to humans.
 This is important because a key feature of YAML is that it is meant to be easily readable, and thus modifiable, by humans.

+The highly readable nature of YAML is key driver for using this over JSON.
+In simple cases the column definitions serialize on a single line which makes for a compact and useful representation.

 Example
 ^^^^^^^^^^